cmspam/incus-docker/README.md

 *Note*: If you use the environment variable SETIPTABLES=true, it will be adding:
 ```
-iptables-legacy -I DOCKER-USER -j ACCEPT
+iptables (or iptables-legacy) -I DOCKER-USER -j ACCEPT
-ip6tables-legacy -I DOCKER-USER -j ACCEPT
+ip6tables (or ip6tables-legacy) -I DOCKER-USER -j ACCEPT
 ```

 The reason is that, without doing this, docker's iptables settings will be blocking the connections from the incus bridge you create, and your containers/vms will not be able to access the internet.
-If you use podman, it's not needed from my testing.
+If you use podman, it's not needed.

 *Note*: If you want to use LXCFS support, you can set the environment variable USELXCFS=true and mount your volume at /var/lib/lxcfs

-*Note*: If you want to use LVM, you can pass mount /dev as /dev in the container.

-*Note*: ZFS support should also be working as of 25 February, 2024 update.

 # To use the image